tdherring/BlockMail/README.md

 ### Other issues

 * If a critical error occurs, the easiest solution would be to reset the blockchain on each of the nodes.
 This can be done by removing the "blocks" and "temp" folders in each instances directory.

+## Getting in Contact

+* If you run into any problems at all when following these instructions, please contact me at t.d.herring@se17.qmul.ac.uk and I will get back to you as soon as possible to assist.